 - A cancellation rate of less than 1% on Prime trial orders.

-If you don’t fulfill the above requirements on 200 Prime trial orders within 90 days, then the trial period will start over for you to try again.
+If you don’t fulfil the above requirements on 200 Prime trial orders within 90 days, then the trial period will start over for you to try again.
 Once you pass the trial, you’re automatically enrolled in the programme.
 But you must maintain Premium Shipping eligibility and continue to meet Prime targets or you’ll lose your status.
 So Seller Fulfilled Prime is obviously not going to be for everyone.
 To meet these standards from your own facility requires a seamless and well-drilled operation.
 Luckily, Veeqo can help with this via our Amazon Seller Fulfilled Prime feature.
 But if you can meet the standards then directly accessing that lucrative Prime customer base without the downfalls of FBA could result in some major business growth.
 Have you tried Amazon Seller Fulfilled Prime or considered the transition?
 What's been your experience so far?
 Let us know in the comments below.